 The German Foreign Minister, Heiko Maas, furthered the idea of Trump being uncooperative and untrustworthy.
 He said:

 “It’s actually not a real surprise, we have seen this with the climate agreement or the Iran deal.
 In a matter of seconds, you can destroy trust with 280 Twitter characters.
 To build that up again will take much longer.”

 A Unified Command?

 It is of little surprise that the nations tied into the European Union are pushing for globalist-driven free trade.
 In the official G7 photos, the leaders of the seven nations are pictured bookended by Jean-Claude Juncker (president of the European Commission) and Donald Tusk (president of the European Council); two men who have no rights to be in a meeting between national leaders.

 British Prime Minister Theresa May was a little more conciliatory, however, stating that President Trump had every right to leave the meeting and that his summit with North Korean leader Kim Jong Un was of international importance.
 As Britain prepares to leave the protectionist racket known as the European Union (E.U.), she appears to have made the decision to not get caught in the middle of a globalist fairy story on the character and competence of the U.S. president.

 Make no mistake, the G7, once a powerful tool of world cooperation after the destruction and horror of the 1940s, has become little more than a rubber-stamping operation for a globalist agenda that no one has voted for.
-To the larger world, it may appear that President Trump was just standing up for American trade, but the reality is that he was standing up for much more: the right of a free people to determine their own political destiny apart from entrenched bureaucrats and an agenda that serves none but the dwellers of the internationalist swamp.We value your comments!
-Please weigh in on our comment section below.
+To the larger world, it may appear that President Trump was just standing up for American trade, but the reality is that he was standing up for much more: the right of a free people to determine their own political destiny apart from entrenched bureaucrats and an agenda that serves none but the dwellers of the internationalist swamp.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com